MingchenXia/home/readme.md

 - Mabuchi geometry of big cohomology classes with prescribed singularities. [arXiv:1907.07234](https://arxiv.org/abs/1907.07234)

-> The published version contains only the special case without prescribed singularities on K\"ahler manifolds.
+> The published version contains only the special case without prescribed singularities on Kähler manifolds.
 The method in the general case is exactly the same.

 - The closures of test configurations and algebraic singularity types, (joint with Tamás Darvas), ***Advances in Mathematics***, (2022).  [arXiv:2003.04818](https://arxiv.org/abs/2003.04818) [Journal link](https://www.sciencedirect.com/science/article/pii/S0001870822000147)